xavierrutayisire/MakinaVector/README.md

 This repository allows you to easily create a postgis database and import osm data with imposm3.

-The database will be automatically updated every 5 minutes with a cron job so the database will always be up to date.
+The database will be automatically updated every 5 minutes with a cron job.

 With Utilery you can generate vector tiles.